TheTransitClock/TheTransitClock/index.md

-TheTransitClock is an open source transit information system.
+TheTransitClock its an open source transit information system.
 It's core function is to provide and analyze arrival predictions for transit systems.
 It takes a [GTFS-realtime vehicle positions](https://developers.google.com/transit/gtfs-realtime/guides/vehicle-positions) feed as input and produces arrival predictions in a [GTFS-realtime trip updates](https://developers.google.com/transit/gtfs-realtime/guides/trip-updates) feed.

 TheTransitClock is an extended open source version of the project formally know as Transitime.
 Uniquely, TheTransitClock runs an adaptive algorithm called a Kalman Filter capable of identifying unusual operating conditions (weather, traffic collision, etc.) and adjusting predictions accordingly.